 How can you care for your child at home?

 - Give your child an over-the-counter pain medicine, such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) for pain or fever.
+Do not use ibuprofen if your child is less than 6 months old unless the doctor gave you instructions to use it.
 Be safe with medicines.
 Read and follow all instructions on the label.

 - Do not give your child two or more pain medicines at the same time unless the doctor told you to.
 Many pain medicines have acetaminophen, which is Tylenol.
 Too much acetaminophen (Tylenol) can be harmful.